 As a participant in course discussions, you should also strive to honor the diversity of your classmates by adhering to the K-State Principles of Community.

-All students are expected to comply with K-State’s face mask policy.
-As of August 2, 2021, everyone must wear face masks over their mouths and noses in all indoor spaces on university property, including while attending in-person classes.
-This policy is subject to change at the university’s discretion.
+Kansas State University strongly encourages, but does not require, that everyone wear masks while indoors on university property, including while attending in-person classes.
 For additional information and the latest on K-State’s face covering policy, see this page.

 Academic Freedom Statement